-The system combines everything you need (outside of the consumable stuff, that is) to brew a single cup of pour-over coffee: a manual grinder, filter, portioned pourer, and insulated cup, all nested snugly together in a very portable form that’s about the size of a medium-sized thermos.
+The Cafflano Coffee Brewer combines everything you need (outside of the consumable stuff, that is) to brew a single cup of pour-over coffee: a manual grinder, filter, portioned pourer, and insulated cup, all nested snugly together in a very portable form that’s about the size of a medium-sized thermos.
 So long as you have beans and brew-temperature water, you can put together a fresh-ground cup of coffee wherever your travels take you.

 Don’t let the first-blush simplicity fool you, Beanscorp takes great pride in the precision, adjustability, and quality of materials used in all of the components.

 Start with the grinder: it’s a ceramic burr grinder with indexed fine-to-coarse adjustability to adapt to user preferences and coffee types.
 From there the coffee can be ground directly into the built-in filter/dripper made with finely perforated steel (rather than a cheaper mesh basket—think Kone rather than your parents’ Braun).
 Preheated water can be poured using the 270-milliliter cap, which uses a precisely molded spout to allow for pour control down to a single drop with steady, pre-caffeinated hands.
 Once brewed, the coffee will travel to the double-walled stainless steel tumbler (to keep your java warm) that has a capacity of 250 milliliters (a “small” cup stateside) from the bottom of the filter (450 milliliters to the brim).
 There’s even a lid for the tumbler that stores on the kettle/pourer.